emakryo/typedargparse/README.md

 ### `bool`

 Note that `bool` annotation behave in a different way than other callable annotations.
-Boolean arguments are treated as *flag*, i.e. they do not take any optional values.
+Boolean arguments are treated as *flags*, i.e. they do not take any optional values.
-Positional arguments annotated with `bool` is treated as optional arguments with default value `False`.
+Positional arguments annotated with `bool` are treated as optional arguments with the default value `False`.
 The value is set as follows:

 |default value| With flag | Without flag |